dkumazaw/yarcc/README.md

 # yarcc: A hobby C compiler written in Rust [WIP]
-This is a hobby C compiler written in Rust from scratch — its only dependency is the standard library.
-This compiler emits x86_64 assembly compliant with System V ABI.
+This is a hobby C compiler written from scratch in Rust that emits x86_64 assembly compliant with System V ABI.
 This ongoing project aims to support the majority of C89/90 features.

 ## Usage
 Currently, you can either provide the raw C code as the first argument or pass the path to the file you want to compile: